WTW93: Everyone Is a Complete Idiot Except Bill Maher

 It is a little undermined by just how long it has to be.

-Again, it I just don't think it's realistic that like all our sports would be 200 mile races.
+Again, I just don't think it's realistic that like all our sports would be 200 mile races.

-Like there's just fucking crazy.
+Like that's just fucking crazy.

-Some of them, sure, but like that's a long if it was like, oh, at the 10 mile mark, then women are better, then it would be like, oh, okay, yeah, that's you know, there's gonna be a lot of races that might be 10 miles.
+Some of them, sure, but like, that's a long, if it was like, oh, at the 10 mile mark, then women are better.

-Now it makes a reference.
+Now, it makes a reference.

-So it goes on to say, as an example, and it well, I'll read again just so we know what the claim we're making.
+So it goes on to say, as an example, and well, I'll read it again just so we know what the claim we're making.

 I actually think that's not correct, at least as they're defending it here.